acm-learnjs-sp18/opensource/README.md

 And Git will create a folder called `node-fetch` with all the files and configurations you need to start contributing to your very first open source project!

 *Thanks for reading!* We hope you enjoyed our introduction to open source and Git/GitHub.
+Now, go git down to business!